Motion-Controller/prj_UPA_minimal/README.md

 />

 ---
-Work in progress: 3nd iteration
+3nd iteration: In progress...

 ---

-Nikos  notes on compilation
+Notes on compilation
 ---------------------
 To have a succesful compilation with Arduino IDE 1.8.11, for the Parallel LCD, I did the following:
 * Included all dependencies in the project folder